Professional Staff

 252.328.9236

+In her junior year as Multimedia Manager, Annah redesigned and launched a new look for theeastcarolinian.com website, which won best website from the North Carolina College Media Association.
 As a senior, Annah rose to the highest level at The East Carolinian, having been appointed Editor-in-Chief of an organization that took home awards for best print newspaper and website from the North Carolina College Media Association that year.
-She was also the winner of the 2018 Student Media Manager of the Year Award and her staff was presented with the annual Yvonne Moye Outstanding Media Award.
+She was also winner of the 2018 Student Media Manager of the Year Award and the division was presented with the Yvonne Moye Division of the Year award.

 Candy Griffin